-J. RETENTION OF SUBMISSIONS
+K. RETENTION OF SUBMISSIONS

-EERE expects to retain copies of all Concept Papers, Full Applications, Replies to Reviewer Comments, and other submissions.
+EERE expects to retain copies of all Letters of Intent, Concept Papers, Full Applications, Replies to Reviewer Comments, and other submissions.
 No submissions will be returned.
 By applying to EERE for funding, applicants consent to EERE's retention of their submissions.

-K. TITLE TO SUBJECT INVENTIONS
+L. TITLE TO SUBJECT INVENTIONS